skickar/MakeGifMacOS/README.md

+# MakeGifMacOS -
-# GifOnMacOS - Make a Gif on MacOS from a .Mov file with a shell script
+## Make a Gif on MacOS from a .Mov file with a shell script
 Just a quick tool to make a GIF on a MacOS computer.
 Requires:

-Install FFmpeg
+Install FFmpeg & imagemagick

 $ brew install ffmpeg